Chapter 2: Membership

 A general authority law enforcement agency is defined as an agency, department, or division of state or local government (other than the Washington State Patrol), whose primary function is to detect and apprehend persons violating traffic or criminal laws in general.
 An example of a general authority law enforcement agency is the University of Washington police department.
 RCW 41.26.030

-To qualify as a law enforcement officer, an employee of a LEOFF employer must be fully commissioned, full-time and fully compensated.
+To qualify as a law enforcement officer, an employee of a LEOFF employer must be commissioned and fully compensated.

 Law enforcement officer positions

-The following positions qualify as law enforcement officers if the person in the position is employed by a LEOFF employer, fully commissioned, full-time and fully compensated:
+The following positions qualify as law enforcement officers if the person in the position is employed by a LEOFF employer, commissioned and fully compensated:

 • City police officer